Friday, 11 January 2013

 Somewhere in Kent, called the Garden of England, a blackbird was singing sweetly.
 In the kitchen of a rambling detached house overlooking a large and very pretty garden, an argument was in progress.

-“Oh, mum, must I?” wailed a leather jacketed youth.
+“Oh, Mum, must I?” wailed a leather jacketed youth.
 His full lips and mop of blond curls might have implied a degree of femininity but for the thrust of a stubborn jaw and steely blue eyes.
 Mick Wright regarded the sandy haired woman, much smaller than himself, with undisguised dismay.

-Gail Wright accosted her eldest son with an accusing look.
+Gail Wright gave her eldest son with an accusing look.
 “You know I can’t leave Peter on his own, and I don’t want to take him with me because he has a headache.
 It isn’t asking much, surely, for you to look after your own brother while I go shopping?”
 A scowl on the handsome face amused her although she was careful not to let it show.
 “Or…,” she added firmly, “I‘ll make a list and you can go to the supermarket instead.”

 “Hey, no way…!”
 But even as further protest erupted, Mick knew that he must choose the lesser of the two evils quickly or else his mother would lose patience.
 Not that she would shout or raise a hand to him.
 Worse, she would fling him a pained look, adopt a martyred air and make him feel as guilty as hell.
 Feeling acutely hard done by, Mick pursed his lips and muttered a token surrender.
 “Okay.
 But I’m not babysitting him.
 He can come to the woods with Beth and me so long as he promises not to be a nuisance or, so help me, I’ll…”

-“A walk the fresh air will do him the world of good,” Gail Wright nodded approvingly, only too well aware that her youngest, Peter, could be a handful when he liked.
+“A walk the fresh air will do him the world of good,” Gail Wright nodded approvingly, only too well aware that her youngest, Peter, could be a handful.
 She grimaced ruefully.
 The same could be said of both her sons.
 Peter was thirteen and Michael would be eighteen in a few weeks.
 Fraternal affection was inclined to express itself by their constantly arguing if only for the sake of it.
 The more heated the argument, the more likelihood of scoring points.
 At the same time, hostilities were invariably tempered with a dry if often warped humour of the kind unique to brothers.
 Sniping remarks at mealtimes, for example, would be exchanged with all the thrust and parry of serious banter.
-A fight could end in laugher or tears, often both, each giving as good as he got while privately adoring the other for it.
+A fight could end in laugther or tears, often both, each giving as good as he got while privately adoring the other for it.
 Certainly, Gail had reservations, but no real qualms about leaving the pair together.
 Besides, she did not doubt for a minute that Bethany would keep them in order.